 We are studying the mechanisms governing the nuclear dynamics of nuclear factors.
 By using a combination of techniques such as FRAP, FLIP, individual molecules tracking (SMT) or FCS as well as engineered cell lines, we aim at determining how transcription factors can find their activity site and how their large-scale mobility is regulated.
 While noncompartmentalized by membranes, the nucleus is highly organized.
 The highly compacted DNA polymer chain and the free available space in the nucleus have been described as structures showing a multiscale high degree organization reminiscent of a fractal organization.
 Within this complex environment, biochemical reactions cannot be seen as occurring in a well-mixed reactor and molecule availability needs to be taken into account.
 This study focuses on the transcriptional machinery itself as well as specific transcription factors.

 We have developed a novel quantitative analysis of live transcription based on MS2 imaging.
-We have derived a MEF cell line from a mouse model where the endogenous β-actin mRNA is fluorescently labeled.
+We have derived an MEF cell line from a mouse model where the endogenous β-actin mRNA is fluorescently labeled.
 Using high-resolution 4D fluorescence imaging of the cells, we have been able to quantify the absolute number of nascent chains being produced at each allele of a single cell over time.
 This gives us unprecedented access to transcription regulation (e.g., coordinated expression within a cell vs. stochasticity of initiation, transcription memory and factors regulating the transcription).
-As actin protein levels are well known to be highly regulated, we are investigating how G-actin protein concentration regulates transcription levels using cytoskeleton disrupting drugs.
-Furthermore, in order to correlate actin transcription to upstream regulation points, we have designed a cell line in which a coactivator of actin transcription, MAL, is fluorescent.
-We are investigating how transcription correlates with the nuclear concentration of the MAL coactivator, both in basal state and in the presence of various stimuli such as high/low serum concentrations.
+We are investigating how transcription correlates with the nuclear concentration of upstream regulators, both in unperturbed state and when signaling pathways are activated.
 We are also using two-photon FCS to determine the interactions of the various components involved in transcriptional signaling.

 We have developed a mouse model in which all β-actin mRNA in every cell within tissue is fluorescently labeled.
 This allows an unprecedented ability to view the transcriptional regulation of any tissue of choice.
 We have chosen neurons as our first tissue to investigate.
 We started measuring the transcriptional activity in response to pharmacological agents known to induce actin dynamics and neuronal activity.
 This constitutes an example of the dynamic regulation of gene expression that may be revealed in the native brain tissue environment.